Glover Park–Franklin Square Line

-The Glover Park–Franklin Square Line, designated Route D1, is a weekday peak hour bus route operated by the Washington Metropolitan Area Transit Authority between Glover Park and Franklin Square.
-The line operates in the weekday peak direction only every 8-20 minutes during the AM weekday peak hours and 30 minutes during the PM peak hours.
-Route D1 trips are roughly 40 minutes long.
+The Glover Park–Franklin Square Line, designated Route D1, was a weekday peak hour bus route operated by the Washington Metropolitan Area Transit Authority between Glover Park and Franklin Square.
+The line operated in the weekday peak direction only every 8–20 minutes during the AM weekday peak hours and 30 minutes during the PM peak hours.
+Route D1 trips were roughly 40 minutes long.

 Background

-Route D1 operates during weekday peak hours only in the peak direction between Glover Park and Franklin Square.
-The route is basically an extended route D2 as the D2 ends at Dupont Circle station.
-The line connects Glover Park, Burleith, and Georgetown residents to Downtown as there is no Metrorail station near Georgetown.
+Route D1 operated during weekday peak hours only in the peak direction between Glover Park and Franklin Square.
+The route was basically an extended route D2 as the D2 ends at Dupont Circle station.
+The line connected Glover Park, Burleith, and Georgetown residents to Downtown as there is no Metrorail station near Georgetown.

-Route D1 currently operates out of Western division with a few trips operating out of Southern Avenue division.
+Route D1 operated out of Western division with a few trips out of Southern Avenue.

 History

 Route D1 was created as a new route in 1999 under the Sibley Hospital–Stadium Armory Line operating alongside the D3, and D6 as a weekday peak-hour supplement service to route D2.
 The new route D1 operated between Glover Park and Washington Union Station via Federal Triangle and Franklin Square mostly operating along Q Street NW, K Street NW, E Street NW, and 13th Street NW.
 The line would connect the growing Georgetown and residents in Glover Park and Burleith to Downtown as there were no Metrorail station that was built in Georgetown.